How to motivate your elderly parents or loved one

 Staying motivated can be a challenge for all of us but it can be especially tough during older age, especially if someone’s living alone or their wife or husband has recently passed away.
 If your loved one has got into a bit of a rut and is stuck sitting in a chair, there are plenty of ways you can help them get their mojo back so they can carry on living life to the full.

-Here’s how you can motivate your elderly loved one:
+Here’s how you can motivate and encourage your elderly parents or loved one:

-Going for a walk and getting some fresh air and a change of scenery can make a world of difference to your elderly loved one’s outlook.
+Going for a walk is a simple way to get your elderly loved one up and moving.
+Fresh air and a change of scenery can make a world of difference to their outlook.
 Next time you feel they need perking up, why not suggest a simple stroll?
+It could include a trip to a local cafe, bakery or park.

 Whether your loved one is a fan of fantasy or nonfiction, reading does wonders for the mind.
 If your loved one needs a dose of inspiration, try bringing them a new book you think they’ll love.